justicz/giveanet/README.md

 ./util/start.sh
 ```

-Integration tests will run automatically.
-Comment out the `testing` service in `docker-compose.yml` to prevent this.
+Uncomment out the `testing` service in `docker-compose.yml` to run integration tests.